Learning about Bowel Cancer

 - Unintended weight loss

-It is important to note, however, that displaying some of these symptoms does not mean you have colorectal cancer.
-You could also have colorectal cancer and not display any of these symptoms.
-Regardless, it is important to bring up any symptoms to your doctor should they arise.
+Displaying one or more of these symptoms does not necessarily mean you have colorectal cancer, and you could also have colorectal cancer and not display any of these symptoms.
+Regardless, it’s crucial to bring up any symptoms to your doctor should they arise.

 “We know that colon cancers can be prevented when polyps are found early,” Dr. Yeo said.
 “Lowering the screening age helps somewhat with this.
 But access to care is a real problem.”